Private Lending in an IRA

 There are, of course, a few dangers that come with loaning your IRA funds to someone else.
 There’s the potential that your borrower won’t repay you according to the terms of the bargain.
 If the loan agreement stipulated a secured loan you will be able to take possession of the asset used to secure the loan.
 But if it was a non-secured loan, you would not be able to access any other assets your borrower may have.
 You may still want to take the risk though if the borrower has a low risk of default.

 Let Accuplan help you make confident decisions through our educational email series.

 Sign up to receive our limited-time email series about avoiding potential disqualifying mistakes when private lending within your self-directed IRA, and get answers from our SDIRA experts on the most often-asked questions.
-Look for emails in this series each Monday.

 The Rules and Regulations